When I met Andrew, he was suffering.

 “Can we talk?”

-I knew what that meant.
 I invited her over to my house to find out she had broken up with the guy she was seeing.
-She was unhappy with his neediness and controlling personality.
+She was unhappy with his neediness and his desire to control her.

 If you’re following my no-contact method, you’re focusing on getting better through goal setting.
 As you accomplish more, you’ll start to attract new women.